rcazzara/seldovia/_people/Bowen_Rufus_Jr.md

 cemetery_plot: 43
 source_file: Cemetery Directory
 ---
-**Rufus, Jr.   Bowen** is buried in the Seldovia City Cemetery in plot 43.
-The cause of death is unknown.
+**RUFUS BOWEN, Jr.** was born February 1, 1907.
+He died and is buried in the Seldovia City Cemetery in plot 43.

-Identified by Seldovia City records.

-Unmarked grave.